wp-plugins/captcha-bank/readme.txt

 = Maximum Login Attempts =

-Allows you to set number of login attempts left for the user incase **Captcha** code is left empty or filled invalid.
+Allows you to set number of login attempts left for the user in case **Captcha** code is left empty or filled invalid.

 = Auto IP Block =